Kong/terraform-provider-kong-gateway/docs/resources/plugin_ai_proxy_advanced.md

 Optional:

 - `api_endpoint` (String) If running Gemini on Vertex, specify the regional API endpoint (hostname only).
+- `endpoint_id` (String) If running Gemini on Vertex Model Garden, specify the endpoint ID.
 - `location_id` (String) If running Gemini on Vertex, specify the location ID.
 - `project_id` (String) If running Gemini on Vertex, specify the project ID.